 Peter Jaffe – Music Director

-PETER JAFFE is in his third season as music director and conductor of the Folsom Lake Symphony.
-Also serving as the music director for the Stockton Symphony since 1995 and for the Auburn Symphony since 2012, Mr. Jaffe is known for fostering sustained artistic growth.
-Recipient of top awards from the Association of California Symphony Orchestras and the Stockton Arts Commission, he has been honored by the University of the Pacific and San Joaquin Delta College for innovations in educational programming and by the Brubeck Institute for distinguished service.
+PETER JAFFE is in his fourth season as the dynamic music director and conductor of the Folsom Lake Symphony.
+Also serving as the music director for the Stockton Symphony since 1995 and for the Auburn Symphony since 2012, Mr. Jaffe is known for combining a passion for outreach and education with top-notch musicianship, and for fostering sustained artistic growth.
+Organizations ranging from the Association of California Symphony Orchestras to the Brubeck Institute and Goodwill Industries have honored Mr. Jaffe with prestigious awards for his innovations in educational programming and for his distinguished cultural contributions.
 Mr. Jaffe has spearheaded the commissions of several world premieres—Avner Dorman’s Uzu and Muzu from Kakaruzu earned the Stockton Symphony national recognition for community engagement activities dealing with crucial social issues, and a portion of the Stockton Symphony CD of Chris Brubeck’s Mark Twain’s World was broadcast nationally on NPR’s Performance Today.

 Mr. Jaffe appeared on NBC’s First Camera in a show devoted to Tanglewood, where he was coached by Leonard Bernstein, Seiji Ozawa, Gunther Schuller, and Gustav Meier, He also studied conducting with Andor Toth, Paul Vermel, Charles Bruck, and Herbert Blomstedt.
 Peter Jaffe’s instrumental background includes extensive performing on the violin, viola, and keyboard.
 He served for a season as acting concertmaster of the Atlantic Symphony Orchestra in Halifax, Nova Scotia, and for several years as staff pianist and vocal accompanist at the Aspen Music Festival.
 He often conducts from the harpsichord when performing Baroque or early Classic repertoire.